 “Right.”

 “OK, you’re obviously not seeing the connection.
+Excuse my bluntness, Jada, but they didn’t cryogenically freeze you and send you on a spaceship to Ardua.
+Our ships can’t go even close to the speed of light.
+The best human ships can do is about ten percent of lightspeed.
+But information… Information can be sent at the speed of light.”

+I heard all the words that Cruz said, and on some level, I comprehended them.
+Yet I still needed Cruz to say what he was getting at out loud.

-Excuse my bluntness, but you are an organic.
-You are not the Jennifer you have memories of from Earth.
-That’s why they extracted your DNA, that’s why they downloaded your memories, and that’s why you’re left handed.
-They made a replica of Jennifer, and they always make replicas opposite handed.
+Jada, you didn’t come here physically from earth.
+Your information was sent to Ardua and you were made here.
+You are an organic.
+You are not the Jada you have memories of from Earth.
+That’s why they extracted your DNA, that’s why they downloaded your memories, and that’s why you’re left-handed.
+They made a replica of Jada, and they always make replicas opposite handed.
 That way you can tell the difference from them if you know to look for it.”

 What do you say at a moment like that?
 What can you possibly say when your world is bombarded with unwanted truths?
 What do you say when you realize that your world hasn’t really been your world?

 You apparently don’t say anything.

-“Jennifer?
-Please say something, Jenny.”
+“Jada?
+Please say something, Jada.”

 “That doesn’t make sense.
 Why would they do this?”